Close Menu

 How much should I expect to spend on my first woodworking project?

-Most of these beginner projects cost between $15-50 in materials, depending on wood choice and size.
+Most of these beginner projects cost between competitive price rangein materials, depending on wood choice and size.
 Start with pine or poplar for affordability, and you can always upgrade to hardwoods as your skills develop.
 Don’t forget to factor in basic supplies like screws, wood glue, and sandpaper.

 What tools do I absolutely need to get started?